flexie/eas-4803-8803-ccs/docs/Assignments/Exercise2.md

 vnmo_all = spl(T);
 ```

-# Look at the velocity profile with the picket tau/v pairs
+# Look at the velocity profile with the picked tau/v pairs

 ```julia